 While price is an important factor, it’s not always the highest price that seals the deal.
 Often, the terms of the offer add significant value to the seller; short or no option periods for high option fees, providing an opportunity for the seller to lease the property back for a limited time at no cost, waiving appraisal and financing contingencies, and quick closing dates are just some of the factors that can make an offer more attractive.
 Limiting the contingencies and lessening the risk for sellers is key to winning the deal in a multiple offer situation.
+And no, cash does not always win the deal, at all.
+Cash buyers must be just as competitive as financed buyers in the Austin market.

 The way multiple offer situations are handled vary by seller, agent, and brokerage.
 We communicate with each listing agent to determine that individual listing’s plan, and from there create our showing and offer strategy.
 This market is not one size fits all, and each offer must be handled as uniquely as the individuals involved in buying and selling.
 Some sellers want to negotiate the first offer that comes in, while others ask for the highest and best offer by a certain date and time.